fatiando/community/CONTRIBUTING.md

 ## Usage of Generative AI Tools

+Generative AI tools (genAI tools, including chatbots and coding agents) are being widely used for generating content such as code, text, documentation, images, and videos.
+We understand that some contributors might find them useful, and would like to include them in their workflows and use them when contributing to open-source projects.

 One of the Fatiando a Terra project's visions is to spread awareness about the value of high quality scientific software, and to build knowledge and train scientists and developers on the best practices for research software